exakat/exakat-docs/Reference/Rules/Classes/NullOnNew.rst

   Until PHP 7, some classes instantiation could yield null, instead of throwing an `exception <https://www.php.net/exception>`_.

 After issuing a 'new' with those classes, it was important to check if the returned object were null or not.
 No `exception <https://www.php.net/exception>`_ were thrown.
+This inconsistency has been cleaned in PHP 7 : see See `Internal Constructor Behavior <https://wiki.php.net/rfc/internal_constructor_behaviour>`_

 .. code-block:: php